MajaByr/Chaos-Engineering/docs/chaos-results.md

 - The elevated average response time (128 ms vs 82 ms baseline) reflects request failures and retries during the disruption window rather than ongoing latency degradation.
 - The absence of image pull delay (cached image) was a key factor in achieving sub-10-second MTTR.
 In a cold-start scenario (no cached image), MTTR would take much longer.

-## Injection mechanism

-Chaos Mesh implements pod kill by issuing a direct deletion request to the Kubernetes API server targeting the selected pod.
-The controller identifies the pod matching the label selector and calls the same API endpoint that kubectl delete pod would invoke.
-The container runtime (containerd) receives a SIGTERM signal and immediately stops the container.
-Kubernetes detects the pod as terminated and the owning ReplicaSet controller responds by creating a replacement pod to satisfy the declared replica count.
-The injection operates entirely through the Kubernetes control plane — no process-level or kernel-level manipulation is involved.
-This means the failure is clean and instantaneous, with no partial state or corrupted data left behind.

 ---